Let’s start this post off with a question:

 - Medicare Part D: This type of coverage is considered “prescription drug benefits” and is typically a stand-alone plan.

-To more fully understand the impact that IRMAA can have on retirees, here is a table illustrating the different income thresholds:
+To more fully understand the impact that IRMAA can have on retirees, here is the 2023 table illustrating the different income thresholds:

 Without tax planning, large and irregular expenses could push someone unintentionally over the thresholds.
 Because these brackets are so narrow, it is easy to end up in the middle of the table.
 An example of a large and irregular expense could be as simple as pulling more funds out of your IRA to create available cash for a new car.